-Fig. 9 The RF-lines of the tissue mimicking phantom using: a) one cycle; b) 8-bit Golay code; c) 16-bit Golay code impulse; however, the noise increases by a factor of $\sqrt{2L}$ ( $\sqrt{L}$ for each correlation and $\sqrt{2}$ for the addition).
+Fig. 9 shows that applying coded transmission in comparison to one cycle pulse allows to improve the SNR by about 15 dB.
+Elongating the coded transmission twice leads to the SNR increase by about 1.4 dB which is in agreement with the studies shown in [7] where the final output is 2L times larger (L is the coded length) than the response to a single impulse; however, the noise increases by a factor of $\sqrt{2L}$ (\sqrt{L} for each correlation and $\sqrt{2}$ for the addition).
 Therefore, an improvement in the SNR of $\sqrt{2L}$ is obtained in comparison with the single period burst transmission.
-More realistically, for transmit two sequences per observation time, the SNR improvement factor is $\sqrt{L}$ .
+More realistically, for transmit two sequences per observation time, the SNR improvement factor is \sqrt{L} .
 The SNR increase in its turn leads to improvement of the penetration depth and the contrast of the image.